-Malay weddings appear as multiple lavish celebrations that seem to go on forever, with customs that derive from a range of other rich cultural sources (read: hinduism) and with a confusing set of rules and regulations that come with them—truly, a cultural enigma.
-Well, enigma-no-more; we're here to give you a little step-by-step insight into what goes on in a Malay wedding.
+Need a guide on Malay weddings?
+They may appear as multiple lavish celebrations that seem to go on forever, with customs that derive from a range of other rich cultural sources (read: Hinduism) and with a confusing set of rules and regulations that come with them—truly, a cultural enigma.
+But, well, enigma-no-more; we’re here to give you a little step-by-step insight into what goes on in a Malay wedding.

 Although the direct translation from Malay to English is ‘spying’, this stage is better known as the ‘viewing’ of the woman by the man, typically carried out by the young man’s parents or relatives to explore her background, interact with her family and gauge the availability of the woman.
 In Islam, it is forbidden for a man to make a proposal to a woman who is already prevailed upon to be married, so this stage allows him to avoid this little blunder.
 This stage is increasingly becoming something of the past as in our modern society, women and men are acquainted with each other beforehand.

 This is the proposal; once parties are committed to one another, a date and time for the engagement is set and the exact amount for the duit hantaran or dowry tray-gifts is agreed upon.